yanick/blog_entries/type-schmecking/README.md

 # Type Schmecking

-These days, my pilgrimage through the divided kingdoms of EcmaScript made me skirt the boundaries of [Typescript](typescript)landia.
+These days, my pilgrimage through the divided kingdoms of EcmaScript made me skirt the boundaries of [Typescript][typescript]landia.
 From my short expeditions within, I have to admit: Typescript **is** a nice superset of JavaScript.
 And its main feature, type checking, is sure a fresh breath of structure in an otherwise world of